allstonf/adventure_game/README.md

 # adventure_game
-A text-based adventure game with different paths to win or lose.
+The user plays a text-based adventure game in which the user must traverse the map and collect different items to defeat the boss.
+In this game, I implemented Random objects to provide a different experience each playthrough.